CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Perpetual-Licenses-General-Questions.md

 If you don\'t have a network switch on our {{<exlink url="https://cumulusnetworks.com/hcl" text="hardware compatibility list">}} (HCL) available for testing, reserve a {{<exlink url="https://cumulusnetworks.com/try-for-free/" text="Cumulus in the Cloud">}} and try out a test setup in your browser. {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/autoprovision/" text="Build your simulation here">}} and start your test drive.

-If you already have hardware from our HCL, fill out {{<exlink url="http://go.cumulusnetworks.com/l/32472/2014-12-15/3739w" text="this form">}} (USED BELOW TOO) and a Cumulus Networks representative will contact you.
+If you already have hardware from our HCL, fill out {{<exlink url="https://cumulusnetworks.com/contact/" text="this form">}} and a Cumulus Networks representative will contact you.

 ## How Is Cumulus Linux licensed?